king398/SainaRanesk/README.md

 Transcription complete.
 Saved it to transcripts/221001_0134.txt

 ```

+the format of the timestamp is
+`Start - HH:MM:SS:MS --> End HH:MM:SS:MS : Transcript`

 the transcript will be saved in the `transcripts` subdirectory in the app directory of the docker container.
 The file
 name will be the